How Orchid delivers digital privacy

 - Larger stake deposits thus lead to proportionally more users, bandwidth, and revenue.

 - If the node is already at max bandwidth capacity additional stake is effectively wasted.

-Once digital currency has been locked into a stake deposit it can be used immediately for bandwidth provisioning.
-If the provider wants to withdraw digital currency from the staking contract, they have to start an ‘unlocking’ process period, which involves a three month cooldown where their funds cannot be used as a stake deposit or transferred elsewhere by the provider.
+Once tokens have been locked into a stake deposit they can be used immediately for bandwidth provisioning.
+If the provider wants to withdraw tokens from the staking contract, they have to start an “unlocking” process period, which involves a three month cooldown where their funds cannot be used as a stake deposit or transferred elsewhere by the provider.

 Whatever the amount of value that is exchanged in the Orchid ecosystem, a given seller’s relative stake amount, as a percentage of the total stake, provides them that same percentage of user traffic and dealflow.
 Assuming typical and honest selling behavior (no users drop them for bad service) this dealflow will translate into a similar portion of the total revenue.
 The staking decisions of sellers is left to their own choices.